Constitution Day (Norway)

-Constitution Day is the National Day of Norway and is an official public holiday observed on 17 May each year.
-Among Norwegians, the day is referred to as 17 mai ("17th of May"), Nasjonaldagen ("National Day"), or Grunnlovsdagen ("Constitution Day"), although the latter is less frequent.
+Constitution Day is the National Day of Norway, observed annually with an official public holiday on 17 May.
+Among Norwegians, the day is referred to as Syttende mai, Nasjonaldagen, or Grunnlovsdagen, although the latter is less frequent.

-The Norwegians will often celebrate with big parades with everyone dressed up in their special outfit (bunad).
-People eat hot dogs, waffles and ice cream and the children play playground games.
+The holiday is celebrated with large parades in which participants wear the Norwegian national costume, the bunad.
+During the festivities, people eat hot dogs, waffles and ice cream, and children play playground games.